sabyrzhan/learning-progress/distributed_systems.md

 ## Types of services
 - Stateless - depend on direct and indirect inputs to return any results.
-- Stateless - depend on the state saved in the past and which directly relate to the result.
+- Statefull - depend on the state saved in the past and which directly relate to the result.

 ## Distributed system properties
 1. Network asynchrony - we will never know how much time the request to resource will take all the time.
 We can just give probably or max/min time range, because there multiple systems being interacted.